abrilcf/mednerf/README.markdown

 ## Acknowledgments

 This codebase is heavily based on the [GRAF](https://github.com/autonomousvision/graf) code base.
+We also use the code from [pixel-nerf](https://github.com/sxyu/pixel-nerf) for baseline experiments.

 We thank all authors for the wonderful code!